 Cycling and Walking

-- Building on significant recent investment, I am pleased that Ministers have pledged to invest an additional £2 billion in cycling and walking and committed to publish a national cycling plan, as well as an updated Cycling and Walking Investment Strategy.
+- I am pleased that Ministers have pledged to invest an additional £2 billion in cycling and walking and committed to publishing a national cycling plan, as well as an updated Cycling and Walking Investment Strategy.
 The first stage of this £2 billion investment will be a £250 million emergency active travel fund.
 The Fund is intended to deliver new pop-up cycle lanes with protected space for cycling, cycle and bus-only corridors, safer junctions and wider pavements.
 Wolverhampton has received more than £1 million in funding to enhance transport infrastructure and improve access for pedestrians and cyclists.